OnePlus Nord N10 5G review

 Its 4,300mAh battery isn't the biggest – the Motorola One 5G packs a 5,000mAh capacity battery, for instance – but the N10 5G's 30W charger juices its battery back up over 50% in half an hour, which is a better bargain, in our opinion.

-And in terms of build quality, the N10 5G looks and feels sleek enough, with a glass back and display sandwiching a metal frame that makes it feel more top-end than, say, the polycarbonate back of the Pixel 4a 5G.
+And in terms of build quality, the N10 5G looks and feels sleek enough, with a sleek-looking plastic back and glass display sandwiching a metal frame that makes it feel more top-end than, say, the polycarbonate back of the Pixel 4a 5G.

 Just a few perks set the N10 5G apart from other mid-range phones, however, so you wouldn't be missing out if you opted for the Pixel 4a 5G for its better camera software and night photography, or the Motorola One 5G for its bigger battery, or the iPhone SE 2020 just to stay in the iOS ecosystem.